-There are almost 4 million homes in the UK that are not connected to the National Grid, so powering their boiler using traditional gas is not an option.
-So what other options are available?
+There are almost 4 million homes in the UK that are not connected to the National Grid, meaning powering their combi using gas isn’t an option.
+So, what other options are available?

 What is a normal combi boiler?